laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-16/day-2/lecture-materials/react-portfolio.md

+---
+track: "React Fundamentals"
+title: "Full stack React - Portfolio"
+week: 16
+day: 2
+type: "lecture"
+---

-# Express and React Lab
+# Full Stack React

 During this lab we will be creating a full stack portfolio page using Express and React to see how you can create a full stack project using a simple API build with express and a frontend application with React.